nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Upon entering quiz mode, the following user input will be recognised:
 * `↓ key` shows answer and notes of the current flashcard
-* `q` key quits review mode
+* `q` quits quiz mode
 * `y` This input will only be recognised after the `↓ key` is pressed. `y` is a feedback to indicate a correct answer.
 * `n` This input will only be recognised after the `↓ key` is pressed. `n` is a feedback to indicate an incorrect answer.

 Upon pressing the `↓ key`, the user will be prompted if they got the answer correct.
 The user can then press `y` to feedback that they got the correct answer or `n` to feedback that they got an incorrect answer.
+Once you give a feedback (pressing either `y` or `n`), the review and success frequency for that flashcard will be updated even if you quit the quiz prematurely.

 Format: `quiz`